 This model classifies each object in an image into one of 1,000 general object classes, which are organized in a hierarchy, available in the ImageNet dataset.
 The model can also defend against possible adversarial attacks.
 This model accepts JPEG images of any size.
 The model outputs the top five predictions that have the highest confidence, along with the explainability object for the respective predictions, in a JSON file that also includes object hierarchy information.

 This model can be used to classify a large set of images into different hierarchical categories based on object classes presented in the images.

 Adversarial Defense: This model has a built-in adversarial defense feature.
-Click here to read more about Modzy’s proprietary adversarial defense strategy.
+Learn more about Modzy Adversarial Defense.

 Explainable: This model has a built-in explainability feature.
-Click here to read more about model explainability.
+What is model explainability?.

 67% Top 1 Accuracy